gangeli/qry/README.md

 than 1000 elements, the program will check to confirm that this is what was intended.
 Each set is denoted by a comma-separated list; e.g., "foo,bar,baz".

+Also note that by default, the powerset function has the semantics of joining all the arguments with `&`.
+For joining arguments with `|`, see `powersetOr` (for convenience, there is also a function `powersetAnd`).

 Query Results
 -------------
 Of course, managing experiments would not be particularly useful if there